What Is Shoring In Construction?

 Shoring comes from shore, a timber or metal prop.

 Shoring can be utilized when walls bulge out when walls crack due to unequal settlement of foundation and repairs must be carried out to the cracked wall, when an adjacent structure needs pulling down when openings must be newly enlarged or made into a wall.

 Shoring in Construction Point

-All forms of shoring are temporary supports applied to a building or structure.
 The assembly and dismantling of a shoring system must comply with the requirements of the Construction (Health, Safety, and Welfare) Regulations 1996, particularly Regulations 9 and 10.

 These relate to work on structures where there is a perceived risk of accidental collapse and danger to any person on or adjacent to the site.